 Creating Screenshots

-I used Selenium Server 3.7 + Chromedriver + Python 3 + Selenium for Python for the purpose.
+I used Selenium Server 3.7 + Chromedriver + Python 3 + Selenium for Python for this purpose.

 To check that everything works well, try this script: